 Board of Directors

-Larry Glass has been an environmental advocate since the first Earth Day in 1971.
-He has served in various capacities on the NEC board for over 30+ years – currently presiding as Board President, serving as Executive Director and advises the NEC on forest issues.
-Larry owned his own business for 40 years, served 4 years on the Eureka City Council (2006-2010) and is now retired from the business world.
-His knowledge of local environmental issues and experience as a community leader provides a vital component to the NEC.
-Larry sits on the NEC’s ExComm, Finance, Conservation, Tech, Personnel and EcoNews Committees.
+Larry Glass is a life-long environmental advocate and former retail business owner for 40 years.
+He has served in various capacities on the NEC board for over 35 years – currently presiding as Board President and Executive Director, plus serving as the NEC’s forest advisor.
+Larry was elected to the Eureka City Council and served four years (2006-2010).
+His knowledge of local environmental issues and experience as a community leader proves a vital component of the NEC.
+Larry sits on the NEC’s Conservation, Personnel, Tech, Finance, Board Development and EcoNews Committees.
+Larry is also President and Executive Director of Safe Alternatives for our Forest Environment (S.A.F.E.), Trinity County’s environmental voice since 1979.
+Larry is a resident of both Trinity and Humboldt County, giving him a unique perspective for both groups.

 Chris Beresford, Treasurer